Verilog: Overview

-Hardware description languages such as Verilog are similar to software programming languages because they include ways of describing the propagation time and signal strengths (sensitivity).
+Hardware description languages such as Verilog use software-like syntax, but unlike software programming languages they model physical hardware, including concurrent operation, signal timing, and electrical behavior.
 There are two types of assignment operators; a blocking assignment (=), and a non-blocking (<=) assignment.
 The non-blocking assignment allows designers to describe a state-machine update without needing to declare and use temporary storage variables.
 Since these concepts are part of Verilog's language semantics, designers could quickly write descriptions of large circuits in a relatively compact and concise form.
 At the time of Verilog's introduction (1984), Verilog represented a tremendous productivity improvement for circuit designers who were already using graphical schematic capture software and specially written software programs to document and simulate electronic circuits.

 The designers of Verilog wanted a language with syntax similar to the C programming language, which was already widely used in engineering software development.
 Like C, Verilog is case-sensitive and has a basic preprocessor (though less sophisticated than that of ANSI C/C++).
 Its control flow keywords (if/else, for, while, case, etc.) are equivalent, and its operator precedence is compatible with C. Syntactic differences include: required bit-widths for variable declarations, demarcation of procedural blocks (Verilog uses begin/end instead of curly braces {}), and many other minor differences.
 Verilog requires that variables be given a definite size.
 In C these sizes are inferred from the 'type' of the variable (for instance an integer type may be 32 bits).

 A Verilog design consists of a hierarchy of modules.
 Modules encapsulate design hierarchy, and communicate with other modules through a set of declared input, output, and bidirectional ports.
 Internally, a module can contain any combination of the following: net/variable declarations (wire, reg, integer, etc.), concurrent and sequential statement blocks, and instances of other modules (sub-hierarchies).
 Sequential statements are placed inside a begin/end block and executed in sequential order within the block.
 However, the blocks themselves are executed concurrently, making Verilog a dataflow language.

 Verilog's concept of 'wire' consists of both signal values (4-state: "1, 0, floating, undefined") and signal strengths (strong, weak, etc.).
 This system allows abstract modeling of shared signal lines, where multiple sources drive a common net.
 When a wire has multiple drivers, the wire's (readable) value is resolved by a function of the source drivers and their strengths.

 A subset of statements in the Verilog language are synthesizable.
 Verilog modules that conform to a synthesizable coding style, known as RTL (register-transfer level), can be physically realized by synthesis software.
 Synthesis software algorithmically transforms the (abstract) Verilog source into a netlist, a logically equivalent description consisting only of elementary logic primitives (AND, OR, NOT, flip-flops, etc.) that are available in a specific FPGA or VLSI technology.
 Further manipulations to the netlist ultimately lead to a circuit fabrication blueprint (such as a photo mask set for an ASIC or a bitstream file for an FPGA).